The Fish House – A New Fish Shop in Ludlow :

 If you like seafood and are stopping at Ludlow, make time to have some seafood at the Fish House.
 We’re glad that we’ve discovered this place as it’s one of the finer lunchtime food sensations on our trip.

-In our rush, we unfortunately didn’t get the street address, but it won’t be hard finding the Fish House in the town centre.Now it's your turn.
-I want to know what you think.
-Comment below with a quick response...
+In our rush, we unfortunately didn’t get the street address, but it won’t be hard finding the Fish House in the town centre.What do you think?
+Please comment below to tell me.